Most Beautiful Places to Visit Around the World

 I took these photos of the impossibly blue-green hidden gem of a river in Slovenia

-Whether you are thinking of a quick trip here in the U.S. or somewhere international, I think you'll enjoy these.
-You get to choose from spectacular mountain ranges, sparkling emerald lakes, thundering waterfalls, and parks that attract people from all over the world.
-Some of these are my personal hidden gems that I've finally decided to share.
+Whether you are thinking of a quick trip here in the U.S. or somewhere international, I think you'll enjoy these incredible cities and towns, spectacular mountain ranges, sparkling emerald lakes, thundering waterfalls, and parks that attract people from all over the world.
+Here are the ones I recommend that I enjoyed four weeks at a time like a local, and I think you’ll love them too.

 Soca River Glow in Slovenia